Skip Main Navigation

 A Boundless report uses public data to examine how international student enrollment has changed over time

-By examining data on the contributions of international students in the United States and related trends, we can more clearly understand the power and benefits of having this unique community, and what its future might look like.
+By examining the contributions and trends of international students in the United States, we can more clearly understand the power of remaining connected — both at home and abroad.

 A Look at International Students in the U.S.

-The Student and Exchange Visitor Program (SEVP), administered under an umbrella of agencies including DHS and its sub-agency U.S. Immigration and Customs Enforcement (ICE), identifies international students as “nonimmigrants”— that is, any foreign national who temporarily visits the United States to fulfill a specific purpose, such as business, or, in this case, study.
+The Student and Exchange Visitor Program (SEVP), part of the U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations, identifies international students as “nonimmigrants” — that is, any foreign national who temporarily visits the United States to fulfill a specific purpose, such as business or study.

 Nonimmigrant students are eligible for the following visas:

-• F-1: Those who seek to complete an academic course of study to complete K-12 or a college degree at an SEVP-certified school or program;
+F-1 students: Those who seek to complete an academic course of study at an SEVP-certified school or program

-• M-1: Those whose primary purpose is to complete a vocational course of study at an SEVP-certified school or program;
+M-1 students: Those whose primary purpose is to complete a vocational course of study at an SEVP-certified school or program

 Top Areas of Study for International Students

-Most international students come to the United States to enroll in higher education—specifically, SEVP-certified associate, bachelor’s, master’s, or doctoral programs.
+Most international students come to the United States to enroll in higher education — specifically, SEVP-certified associate, bachelor’s, master’s, or doctoral programs.
 Most students pursue degrees in STEM fields (science, technology, engineering and math), as well as business and management.
-In the 2020-21 academic year, the 10 most popular fields of study were:
+In the 2022-2023 academic year, Computer Ccience, Second Language Learning, and Business Administration and Management topped the list of most popular majors.

 Top Institutions for International Students

-To maintain their visas, F-1 and M-1 students must attend schools that are SEVP-certified.
-In 2021, four schools enrolled more than 15,000 international students: Northeastern University, New York University, Columbia University, and University of Southern California.
-Overall, the most popular 20 institutions hosted nearly 250,000 international students – more than a fifth of the entire international student population.
+To maintain their visas, F-1 students must attend schools that are SEVP-certified.
+In 2023, seven schools enrolled more than 15,000 F-1 students: Northeastern University, New York University, Columbia University, Arizona State University, University of Illinois, University of Southern California, and Boston University.

-International students are enrolled in schools and live on/around campuses across the United States, but nearly half of all international students study in just these 5 states: California, New York, Texas, Massachusetts and Florida.
+International students study throughout the United States, but nearly half of all international students study in the following states: California, New York, Texas, Massachusetts and Florida.

 Contributions of International Students in the U.S.

 Having so many international students on U.S. college campuses has an immediate economic impact.
 For one, international students usually pay higher tuition than domestic students in public universities because they do not qualify for state residency tuition breaks (private schools generally do not charge different tuition fees for U.S. and foreign-born students, though tuition at private institutions is generally higher than public colleges and universities).
-During the 2020-21 academic year, they contributed $28.4 billion to the U.S. economy and supported more than 306,000 jobs.
-Despite these numbers, this marked a decrease of more than a third from the previous year.
+They contributed $40 billion to the U.S. economy and supported 368,333 jobs during the 2022-2023 academic year.

 But international students stimulate more than just the economy; they also enhance the intellectual and cultural environment for American students.
 The relationships and experiences shared by domestic and foreign students have long-lasting impacts on personal, socioeconomic, and even political growth.